 In addition, Sisimiut is a paradise for those who just love challenges in all shapes and sizes.
 Sports freaks – and anyone else – can try various disciplines depending on their temperament and courage.
 How about testing yourself in the Arctic Circle Race, a cross-country skiing race of 160 kilometres with views of remote horizons.
 In fact the role of spectator at the world’s toughest skiing race is also an experience in itself.
 The town is a melting pot of celebration and colour during the days of the race.
 Or perhaps we can tempt you with scuba-diving in the ice-cold water.

 - The coffee-based social gathering, kaffemik, is very popular amongst the hospitable inhabitants of Sisimiut.

-- World of Greenland Arctic Circle (WOGAC) organises trips that you don’t find elsewhere in Greenland: Ice Sheet, musk oxen, whales, deserted settlements, dogsleds and hikes back in time.
+- Greenland by Topas organises trips that you don’t find elsewhere in Greenland: Ice Sheet, musk oxen, whales, deserted settlements, dogsleds and hikes back in time.

 - Many young people come to the town to begin programmes of study as arctic engineers at Arctic Technology Centre.

 - Visit the ‘board’ and buy fish and meat from musk oxen and reindeer.
 Just looking at the range of items available is impressive.

 - Air Greenland is a permanent sponsor of Arctic Circle Race.
 The company also has a team that competes in ‘The world’s toughest skiing race’.

 - Hotel Sisimiut offers 4-star conference facilities and is a very popular choice for courses, meetings and conferences.
 Collaboration with the local house of culture allows several hundred to attend such conferences.

 - The school of Knud Rasmussen Højskolen has solar panels, and the town has several energy-friendly buildings.